Mokkapps/website/src/content/posts/2019-06-02___why-i-switched-from-vscode-to-webstorm/index.md

 Microsoft has created an amazing product with VS Code which you can of course use for larger business applications.
 Generally, I would prefer and recommend using WebStorm due to these reasons:

 * Better code analysis functionalities
-* All-in-one IDE with good basic functionality without any additional installed plugin
+* All-in-one IDE with good basic functionality without the need to install many additional plugins
 * Much better code refactoring possibilities

 If you prioritize speed, prefer using open source software or just want to quickly edit some configuration files then you should go for VS Code.